googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 passes through that position on line p₀p₁ and that is parallel to line p₀p₂ will have the color for that position on line p₀p₁.

-Points p₁ and p₂ shall not be the same as point p₀.
+If either point p₁ or p₂ is the same as point p₀, the gradient is ill-formed and shall not be rendered.

-If line p₀p₂ is parallel to line p₀p₁ (or the angle between them is near-zero for an implementation-defined threshold), then the gradient is ill-formed and shall not be rendered.
+If line p₀p₂ is parallel to line p₀p₁ (or near-parallel for an implementation-defined definition), then the gradient is ill-formed and shall not be rendered.

 NOTE: An implementation can derive a single vector, from p₀ to a point p₃, by computing the orthogonal projection of the vector from p₀ to p₁ onto a line